 Cold Water Shock

 Cold water shock causes you to gasp uncontrollably and panic, which often leads to drowning.
-The shock of entering the water triggers the automatic flight and fright response resulting in panic and confusion, putting additional strain on the heart, further lowering skin temperature by shutting down the peripheral circulation.
+The shock of entering the water triggers the automatic fight or flight response resulting in panic and confusion, putting additional strain on the heart, further lowering skin temperature by shutting down the peripheral circulation.
 Thrashing around trying to swim will encourage air to escape from clothing, thereby reducing buoyancy and making it harder to float.

 The RNLI Respect The Water Campaign urges people to avoid gasping, thrashing or swimming hard and to remain as calm as possible, turn onto their back and float instead.